All Frequently Asked Questions

-If you have one of our 7 frame Flow Supers, then you can expect to harvest at least 20 kg (44 lbs) when every frame is full.
+If you have one of our 7 frame Flow Supers, then you can expect to harvest approximately 20 kg (44 lbs) when every frame is full.

 10. How long does it take for the honey to drain from a Flow Frame?

 It can take anywhere from twenty minutes to over two hours depending on the temperature and the viscosity of the honey, to drain a Flow Frame.
 It is OK to leave the frame draining overnight provided it is secure from insects and nocturnal animals.
 When you have finished draining the honey remember to return the frames to the “cell closed” position so that the bees can seal the fractured cells and recommence filling them with honey.https://www.honeyflow.com//resources/faqs/how-long-does-it-take-for-the-honey-to-drain-out/p/41

 9. How long does it take before I can harvest the honey from the Flow Hive?

 This depends on the amount of nectar available for the bees and how strong the colony is.
 We have had Flow Supers fill in a week during peak times of the flowering season.
 A super usually fills well within a month during the spring and summer.https://www.honeyflow.com//resources/faqs/how-long-does-it-take-before-i-can-drain-the-honey-from-the-flow-hive/p/40

 8. Do the bees willingly fill the Flow comb compared to the traditional wax comb?

 In many years of testing we have found the bees readily wax up and fill the Flow Frames.
 We have done quite a few experiments putting Flow Frames in the middle of a standard super with wax foundation frames either side.
 The bees have shown no preference either way and readily start building on, and filling the Flow Frames at the same time as the traditional ones.